BoundNFT/boundnft-protocol/README.md

 ```

-# BNFT Protocol
+# Bound NFT Protocol

-This repository contains the smart contracts source code and configuration for BNFT Protocol.
+This repository contains the smart contracts source code and configuration for Bound NFT Protocol.
 The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.

-## What is BNFT?
+## What is Bound NFT?

-BNFT is a Best NFT Promissory Note protocol where lending protocols can participate as minters.
+Bound NFT is a NFT Promissory Note protocol where lending protocols can participate as minters.

 ## Documentation

-The documentation of BNFT Protocol is in the following [BNFT documentation](https://docs.bnftdao.org) link.
+The documentation of Bound NFT Protocol is in the following [BNFT documentation](https://docs.bnftdao.org) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

 For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.bnftdao.org/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.